 Deputy Warden Nil Doucet lives in St. Bernard and represents District 1: New Edinburg, St. Bernnard, Belliveau Cove, Ohio and Weaver Settlement.
 Nil was first elected to Council in 2004 and currently sits on four committees; Planning Advisory Committee, Doctor Recruitment, Police Advisory Board, and the Clare Firefighters Association.
 Outside his duties as Deputy Warden, Nil likes to scuba dive, play hockey and badminton, dabble in magic and enjoys the outdoors through hunting and camping.

 (902) 769-2033; 769-2114 ext 147 (work)

 Councillor Danny Hill lives in Hilltown and represents District 2: Concessions (north), Margo, St-Joseph, Weaver Settlement, Hassett, Havelock, New Tusket, Corberrie, Southville, Hilltown, Easton, Moody’s Corner & Richfield.
-First elected to Council in 2004, Danny is currently on 4 committees; Audit Committee, Highway 101 Taskforce, Weymouth Doctor Recruiting Committee, Yarmouth Hospital Foundation.
+First elected to Council in 2004, Danny is currently on four committees; Audit Committee, Highway 101 Taskforce, Weymouth Doctor Recruiting Committee, and Clare Firefighters Association.
 Outside his duties as Councillor, Danny likes to play soft ball, fish, hunt, camp and go four wheeling.

 (902) 837-5888 (home)